 Life throws major obstacles in your way, often at highly inconvenient and challenging times.
 During these times study can be the last thing on your mind.
-At the moment, we are all experiencing this external source of stress and disruption with the COVID-19 pandemic which has changed our lives for the foreseeable future.
-Global pandemics aside, personal and internal battles such as mental health, relationship breakdowns, natural disasters, or grief might also interfere with your study at different stages of your degree.
+Personal and internal battles such as mental health, relationship breakdowns, natural disasters, or grief might interfere with your study at different stages of your degree.
 In what is undoubtedly a troubling time, it can seem impossible to stay focused on study.
 Thankfully, there are ways to keep yourself on track, stay resilient, and come out the other end proud of what you have accomplished and overcome.

 Acknowledge the feeling

 Trying to mask your emotions and put on a brave face will not provide any relief.
 If you are stressed, emotional, or feeling helpless, then try to acknowledge these feelings rather than stifle it away.